-The Bangkok to Krabi flight averages 1 hour 25 minutes on a route that sees about 120 departures a day across both Bangkok airports.
+Most travelers headed for Railay climb cliffs to find their hotel, because the peninsula has no road and the limestone wall behind Ao Nang seals it off.
+The fastest way to reach that Andaman coast is the direct Bangkok to Krabi flight, not the Phuket plus ferry detour many still default to.
+The hop averages 1 hour 25 minutes on a route that sees about 120 departures a day across both Bangkok airports.
 Six airlines cover the lane year round.
-The cheapest fare on Skyscanner runs $23 one way, the full-service ceiling sits near $140.
+The cheapest current listings run $23 one way, the full service ceiling sits near $140.

-This guide tests the route against the Phuket plus ferry alternative many travelers still default to, the KBV transfer math that hides the cost of a Railay overnight, and the cool-season pricing window that shapes the entire booking decision.
+This guide tests the route against the Phuket plus ferry alternative many travelers still default to.
+It covers the KBV transfer math that hides the cost of a Railay overnight, and the cool season pricing window that shapes the entire booking decision.

 Bangkok to Krabi at a glance